AaronBarbosa12/MinitaurE_ROS/README.md

 # MinitaurE_ROS
-A package for achieving manual and autonomous control of the Minitaur E from Ghost Robotics, using the Robot Operating System (ROS)
+A package that allows manual and autonomous control of the Minitaur E from Ghost Robotics, using the Robot Operating System (ROS)

 ![Robot Image](images/minitaur.jpeg)